Don McGahn leaves as White House counsel, Emmet Flood steps into role

 McGahn, 50, has been an instrumental member of the administration.
 Yet McGahn’s role in the White House was complicated by his being a chief witness in Special Counsel Mueller’s investigation into possible obstruction of justice.

-McGahn reportedly told officials he was responsible for curbing the president’s more excessive measures, including his desire to fire Mueller from the investigation and reinstating Attorney General Jeff Sessions, The New York Times reported.
+McGahn reportedly told officials he was responsible for curbing the president’s more excessive measures, including his desire to fire Mueller from the investigation and reinstate Attorney General Jeff Sessions to oversee the probe, The New York Times reported.

 News of McGahn’s departure was first reported by Fox News earlier this summer after he expressed his desire to leave the White House.
 Trump tweeted in August that McGahn would be stepping down after Brett Kavanaugh was confirmed to the Supreme Court.